Wessebanan/Smart-Contract-AV-Volume-Reservation/README.md

 * Git Bash (MINGW64)

 # Setup from scratch
-* Delete everything but the .bat files, .py files and password.txt
+* Delete the contents of network/nodes.
-* Git Bash in root/network
 * Run createsealers.bat (will create 3 folders).
 * Run createaccounts.bat (will create 50 folders).
 * Run puppeth.
 * answer network, 2, 1, 2, 5, <sealer node addresses from sealer_account_list.txt (every other line without '0x', [ENTER] between each, [ENTER] without address to finish)>, [ENTER], no, 1515, 2, 2, genesis
-* Run prefund_accounts_in_json.py (modifies genesis file with prefunding for each of the 53 accounts to save you from doing it manually).
+* Run prefund_accounts_in_json.py (modifies genesis file with prefunding for each of the 13 accounts to save you from doing it manually).
 * Run initsealers.bat
 * Run initaccounts.bat
+* Run startbootnode.bat
 * Run startnodes.py
+* Run deploycontract.py
+* If deploycontract.py successfully runs, the setup is complete.